Imaging for Osteoarthritis: An Overview

 What kinds of specialized imaging can help diagnose osteoarthritis?

-Symptoms of osteoarthritis may arise before the damage can be seen in standard X-rays.
+Symptoms of osteoarthritis may arise before the degeneration can be seen on standard X-rays.
 For this reason, radiologists at Hospital for Special Surgery often use the more sensitive MRI, CT and ultrasound forms of imaging, which are superior for detecting early osteoarthritis.

-• MRI (magnetic resonance imaging) is very sensitive imaging that can reveal subtle changes in bony and soft tissues.
-An MRI can show a reactive bone edema (fluid build-up in the bone marrow, which causes swelling), inflammation of soft tissues, as well as degenerated cartilage or bone fragments lodged in the joint.
-HSS uses a protocol of specific MRI pulse sequences to identify early evidence of cartilage degeneration.
-When evidence of cartilage wear is detected early, treatment can begin to prevent or delay progression.
-This in turn can postpone or eliminate the need for surgery.
+Magnetic resonance imaging is very sensitive imaging that can reveal subtle changes in bony and soft tissues.
+An MRI can show reactive bone edema (fluid build-up in the bone marrow), inflammation of soft tissues, as well as degenerated cartilage and damage to other soft tissues associated with OA.
+HSS uses a protocol of MRI pulse sequences with high sensitivity and accuracy to identify early evidence of cartilage degeneration.
+When evidence of cartilage generation is detected early, appropriate treatment can begin to minimize further degeneration, possibly postponing or eliminating the need for surgery.

-• CT (computed tomography) examinations, also called CT scans, are excellent for showing osteophytes (bone spurs) and the ways they affect adjacent soft tissues.
+CT examinations, also called CT scans (or “CAT scans”), are excellent for showing bones and osteophytes (bone spurs).
 CT examinations are also useful in providing guidance for therapeutic and diagnostic procedures.

 Image: CT scan of the hips showing osteoarthritis and subchondral fracture.

-• Ultrasound is extremely sensitive for identifying synovial cysts that sometimes form in people with osteoarthritis.
-Ultrasound is excellent for evaluating the ligaments and tendons around the joint, which can be stretched or torn because of osteoarthritis.
+Ultrasound is extremely sensitive for identifying synovial cysts that sometimes form in joints which have osteoarthritis.
+It is also excellent for evaluating the ligaments and tendons around the joint.

 Image: Ultrasound of a right hip with osteoarthritis showing bony ridge and thickened joint capsule.

-The faculty members of the HSS Department of Radiology and Imaging at HSS are board certified radiologists with fellowship specialty training in musculoskeletal imaging and cross-section imaging (MRI, CT and ultrasound).
-Although other types subspecialty physicians perform some of these procedures, radiologists are doctors who are trained in the use of all forms of imaging.
-They also have specific training in the physics behind the imaging, the safe use of ionizing radiation (fluoroscopy/CT), as well as in MRI and ultrasound safety.
+The faculty members of the HSS Department of Radiology and Imaging at HSS are board certified radiologists with specialized fellowship training in musculoskeletal imaging and cross-section imaging (MRI, CT, and ultrasound).
+Although other types of subspecialty physicians perform some of these procedures, radiologists are doctors who are trained in the use of all forms of imaging.
+HSS radiologists also have specific training in the physics behind the imaging, the safe use of ionizing radiation (fluoroscopy/CT), as well as in MRI and ultrasound safety.

 What is the imaging process for hip and knee osteoarthritis?